-I'm trying to upload files to my Amazon Simple Storage Service (Amazon S3) bucket using the Amazon S3 console.
+I'm trying to upload files to my Amazon Simple Storage Service (Amazon S3) bucket through the Amazon S3 console.
 However, I'm getting a "403 Forbidden" error.

 Short description

-The "403 Forbidden" error can occur due to the following reasons:
+The "403 Forbidden" error can occur because of the following reasons:

 Resolution